With its spectacular landscapes, lively cities, and peaceful countryside, New Zealand is a vibrant place to work and travel!

 With the support of our in-country partner, work in New Zealand participants will have a variety of ways to search and secure a position during their programs.
 Services include:

 This varies.
 During the busy season when lots of jobs are available, sometimes several job prospects are already awaiting you when you arrive and you can start work right away.
 Other times it can take up to six weeks.
 Usually, if there is a delay it is because you have rejected initial job prospects because they did not meet your expectations for some reason.

 Yes.
 You can choose to work in the same place for the full year, or to switch jobs.

-See the Budget page
+See the Budget page.

 Some jobs, especially those on resorts and farms, include housing or subsidized housing.
 Our in-country partner can provide guidance and resources to travelers to help them find other types of housing depending on where they are working.
 Sometimes the employer can provide assistance as well.

-In Auckland, you will probably pay $160-$200 NZD for a shared room (per week) if you are in a short-term accommodation.
+In Auckland, you will probably pay $160-$200 NZD for a shared room (per week) if you are in short-term accommodation.
 If you want your own room, it is more expensive.
 If you are staying a while, think about renting an apartment with some friends or moving in with some Kiwis, as it is generally the cheapest option.
 However, some jobs will only be short term (1-2 months) and it can be difficult to find a short or open lease, so you may need to spend more towards $200 NZD/week to stay at a hostel.

 1. Start Your Application Here: Greenheart Travel Application.
 This first step includes things like your name, address and chosen start date and should take around 10-15 minutes to complete.
 Once complete, you will receive a link to a digital Terms and Conditions form.